-Timecards Are a *Snap*
+1. Timecards Are a *Snap*

 Fortunately, CompanyCam makes clocking in and out a pretty easy process!
 Just snap a picture.
-It’s geo-mapped (so you know your employee is at the job site) and time-stamped (so you know when they started or ended), which provides accountability a whole lot better than just writing down what time they showed up or went to lunch.
+It’s geo-mapped (so you know your employee is at the job site) and time-stamped (so you know when they started and stopped), which provides a lot more accountability than just writing down what time they showed up or went to lunch.

-Put the “Company” in CompanyCam
+2. Put the “Company” in CompanyCam

 At White Castle Roofing, we include a CompanyCam Photo of the Month in our monthly staff-wide newsletter.
 We simply created a custom “Newsletter Nomination” tag, so that our team can enter their own photos OR someone else’s that they see in their stream.
 Sometimes it’s catching a gorgeous sunrise after a storm; other days it’s a hilarious pose for a clock-out photo.
 Of course safety and respect for private property are major rules — but so long as those parameters are met, we can bring a little recognition to the guys doing a lot of work without a lot of glory.

 Even if you don’t do a company newsletter, you can still run a photo competition!
 Just download and email the winning photo to your whole staff, or print it and post it at your office.
-Bonus — post it on your social media, and recognize the photographer by name (you don’t need to tag their private social profiles — a first name is generally sufficient).
+For bonus points post it on your social media, and recognize the photographer by name (you don’t need to tag their private social profiles — a first name is generally sufficient).

-Going the Extra Mile for the Customer
+3. Going the Extra Mile for the Customer

 If you did a one- or two-day project, or you have a whole lot of photos at the worksite, a custom gallery is probably the best way to share some of the best pictures.
 Choose pictures that really demonstrate the work you did: close-ups of specific work areas, pictures they may need for insurance purposes, and a shot or two of the worksite as a whole (like in White Castle Roofing’s case, a house picture, in addition to close-ups of the roof).

 This is a great way to ask for a review, too.
-When you send customers the photos, it’s really easy to check to make sure all their questions are answered and include direct links to review you on Google, Facebook, or any other platform you seek.
+When you send customers the photos, it’s really easy to check to make sure all their questions are answered and include direct links to review you on Google, Facebook, or any other platform.
 When the customer sees the awesome work you did it’s much more likely that they’ll be willing to review you positively than if their last contact with you is the invoice you sent when the work wrapped up.